cav71/setuptools-github/README.md

 ## Quick start
-setuptools-github helps to implement a simple project life cycle aimed at delivering packages into [PyPI](https://pypi.org) hosted at [Github](https://www.gitgub.com).
+setuptools-github helps to implement a simple project life cycle aimed at delivering packages into [PyPI](https://pypi.org) from a hosted project at [Github](https://www.gitgub.com).
 We assume this layout:
 ```python